saanvijay/hyperledger-explorer-made-easy/README.md

 # How to test?
   1. git clone https://github.com/saanvijay/hyperledger-explorer-made-easy.git
+  2. cp package/* $GOPATH/src/explorerutils/*
-  2. Make sure you have running Hyperledger Fabric network
+  3. Make sure you have running Hyperledger Fabric network
-  3. By default all the explorer out files will be generated in "/tmp" dir, but you can set env variable to override it (export EXPLORER_OUT_CONFIG_PATH=/your/explorer/out/path)
+  4. By default all the explorer out files will be generated in "/tmp" dir, but you can set env variable to override it (export EXPLORER_OUT_CONFIG_PATH=/your/explorer/out/path)
+  5. cd test
-  3. Go to test dir and edit input fields as per your requirements and run "go run launchExplorer.go" (wait for couple of mins)
+  6. Edit input fields as per your requirements (explorerinput.json)
+  7. go run launchExplorer.go (wait for couple of mins)
-  4. Open browser and type "localhost:8080" (default port)
+  8. Open browser and type "localhost:8080" (default port)

 ## Written by